 - Try to take contact details of peeps to build up a database of people who have shown an interest in your products – always have a pad and pen available to capture this .

 You can follow Sweetheart Knits on TwitterFound this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡